YiYuanIntelligent/3DFasterRCNN_LungNoduleDetector/readme.md

 Data preparation
 ----------------
 ### Original Dataset ###
-The original lung CT images can be found on the [Tianchi website](https://tianchi.aliyun.com/competition/information.htm?spm=5176.100068.5678.2.142fc24cdJGXkU&raceId=231601) and there are detailed introduction about the dataset, so we don't repeat the information here.
+The original lung CT images can be found on the [Tianchi website](https://tianchi.aliyun.com/competition/information.htm?spm=5176.100068.5678.2.142fc24cdJGXkU&raceId=231601) and there are detailed introductions about the dataset, so we don't repeat the information here.

 ### Preprocessing ###
 After you download the original dataset, it should be preprocessed to achieve higher accuracy.
 The preprocess method we use is not complicated.
 Since there are lots of usefulness information out of a lung for nodule detection, the main trick we do here is that we just segment the lung from the original image in every CT slide.
 The comparison of CT slides between before (left) and after (right) lung segmentation is shown as follows: